For cannabis dispensaries, April 20th is the day.

 We go to great lengths to protect our customers against technical failures and keep their dispensaries and retail stores running smoothly.
 Not only that, our knowledgeable product support team has a 95% call answer rate and is available to help every day of the week, 365 days per year.

-Make sure that you have data collection architecture is firmly in place before you get anywhere close to April 20th.
+Make sure you have data collection architecture in place before April 20th.
 Set a goal for Key Performance Indicators like:

 - Customer conversion rate

 - Average wait times

 - Total sales